An aurora, shining high above

 before Saturn’s largest moon, Titan.

-a huge portion of the gas giant planet.
+of the gas giant planet.
+Titan’s

-Titan’s golden, smog-like atmosphere
+golden, smog-like atmosphere

 and complex layered hazes appear